jeroenpardon/skin.grid/README.md

 > I want to make modifications to Grid, can you tell me how?

 I can point you in the right direction if I can, but I can't and won't talk you through it step by step.
 You will need to bring some self reliance, effort and willingness to learn.
-I am releasing Grid for free so don't be offended by me not offering you skinning lessons too.
+I am releasing Grid for free and my available time is limited, so don't be offended by me not offering you free skinning lessons too.

 > I only see unwatched status indicators.
 Is there an option to display watched status indicators as well?